compwron/OOBootcamp/Collections/README.md

 Round 2
 ===========

-* Find biggest number not over given number
+* Find biggest number not over given number (how does that translate to strings?)